shirou/toybox/STATUS.rst

 - cksum, bug, no
 - cmp, completed, no
 - cp, completed, no
+- cut, completed, yes
 - echo, completed, no
-- false, completed, no
+- false, completed, yes
 - ls, not yet, no
 - mkdir, completed, no
 - mv, completed, no
+- md5sum, completed, no
-- true, completed, no
+- true, completed, yes
 - rm, completed, no
 - which, completed, no
+- sleep, completed, no